mi4uu/home_task001/README.md

 # FEW LAST WORDS
-it didn't took 8 hours ;) I still not satisfied enought with the results but it has potential to scale and to add new features.
+it didn't took 8 hours ;) it was more like 20, but bootstraping projects took a while.
+I still not satisfied enought with the results but it has potential to scale and to add new features in the future.